rancher/rancher/docs/infrastructure/hosts/index.md

 ### Host Labels

 <span class="highlight">Needs review and additional content</span>
 With each host, you have the ability to add labels to help you organize your hosts.
-The labels are a key/value pair and they are added as an environment variable to the Rancher agent container.
+The labels are a key/value pair and the keys must be unique identifiers.
+If you added two keys with different values, we'll take the last inputted value to use as the key/value pair.

 By adding labels to hosts, you can use these labels when [scheduling services]({{site.baseurl}}/docs/services/projects/adding-services/#scheduling-services) and create a whitelist or blacklist of hosts for your [services]({{site.baseurl}}/docs/services) to run on.